-Playland isn’t out till October, but Marr’s label Warners sent us a stream and I’m loving its post-punk groove and unashamed rock’n’roll swagger.
-It’s a bit surreal to have a living legend thank me for my humble opinion, but Marr says: “I’m glad you think it’s got a groove… it’s good to be getting feedback, cos people are only starting to hear it now.
+Playland isn’t out till October, but Marr’s label Warners sent us a stream and it’s already got an addictive post-punk groove and unashamed rock’n’roll swagger.
+“I’m glad you think it’s got a groove… it’s good to be getting feedback,” Marr says.
+“People are only starting to hear it now.
 You do what you think is right and when it’s done you think it’s as perfect as you can get it, it’s only when it goes out that you really realise what you’ve done.”

 Very few of us have a record collection untouched by Johnny Marr’s guitar in some way.
 Paired with Morrissey in The Smiths, he secured icon status from 1982-1987, co-writing dozens of perfect outsider anti-anthems, earning a generation of devotees and influencing virtually every so-called alternative band since.
 Contrary to some reductive accounts of a revolving-door guitar man for hire, Marr’s post-Smiths career would make any guitarist giddy.
 He was with cult post-punk icons The The for a longer period than The Smiths, and recorded three albums with New Order’s Bernard Sumner as Electronic.
 He’s also recorded with Talking Heads, Pet Shop Boys, Beck, Oasis, Kirsty MacColl and Bryan Ferry, and had extended stints with indie-rock acts Modest Mouse and The Cribs.